plusserver/docs/content/en/security/30-workload-protection/10-introduction/10-workload-protection-webui/_index.md

 After setting up your customer account, you will receive a confirmation email.
 There you will be able to set up the password.

-More information about "Permission Management" can be found in the manufacturer's documentation under "Users & Roles" (See Screenshot): <https://sc1.checkpoint.com/documents/CloudGuard_Dome9/Documentation/Settings/Users-Roles.htm?tocpath=Settings%20%7C_____4>
+More information about "Permission Management" can be found in the manufacturer's documentation under "Users & Roles" <https://sc1.checkpoint.com/documents/CloudGuard_Dome9/Documentation/Settings/Users-Roles.htm?tocpath=Settings%20%7C_____4>

 ![Users and Roles Management](./cloudguard-users-roles.png)